Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Wellposedness of CME and backward equation via nonlinear semigroup

 We next prove the following lemma to ensure the existence and uniqueness of a solution $\psih^{n}$ to \eqref{bEuler}, i.e., solving the resolvent problem \eqref{dis_resolvent}.
 The proof of this lemma follows the classical Perron method and the observation that a constant is always a solution to \eqref{upwind}. \begin{lem} Let $\lambda>0$.
-Assume there exist constants $K_M:=\sup_i f(\vxi) ,\, K_m:= \inf_i f(\vxi) $.
+Assume there exist constants $K_M:=\sup_i f(\vxi)$ and $K_m:= \inf_i f(\vxi)$.
 Then there exists a unique solution $\uh$ to

-We also have $K_m\leq \psih \leq K_M.$ \end{lem} \begin{proof} Step 1.
+We also have $K_m\leq \psih \leq K_M$. \end{lem} \begin{proof} Step 1.
 We define a discrete subsolution $\uh$ to \eqref{dis_exist} as

-Since $H_{\V}$ satisfies the monotone scheme condition \eqref{mono}, we can directly verify the above discrete subsolution definition is consistent with the viscosity subsolution; see definition in Appendix \ref{app3}.
+Since $H_{\V}$ satisfies the monotone scheme condition \eqref{mono}, we can directly verify that the above discrete subsolution definition is consistent with the viscosity subsolution; see the definition in Appendix \ref{app3}.
 Supersolution is defined by reversing the inequality.

-Based on this definition, we can directly verify $K_M$ is a super solution while $K_m$ is a subsolution.
+Based on this definition, we can directly verify that $K_M$ is a supersolution while $K_m$ is a subsolution.
 Denote